dhellmann/pymotw-3/source/porting_notes.rst

 ===============

 Many standard library modules were renamed between Python 2 and 3 as part of PEP 3108.
-All of the new module names use consistent lower case, and some have been moved into packages to better organize related modules.
+All of the new module names consistently use lowercase, and some have been moved into packages to better organize related modules.
 Often, code using these modules can be updated to work with Python 3 just by fixing the import statements.
 A complete list of the renames can be found in the dictionary